 F. The civil penalties in this section are in addition to, and not in lieu of, any penalties, sanctions, restitution or fines provided for in any other provisions of law.

+SECTION 30.
+Map Amendment #2 is hereby adopted, as shown in Attachment B to this ordinance.

-SECTION 33.
-A. The executive shall transmit a report and proposed ordinance that evaluates the efficacy of the regulations for winery, brewery, distillery facilities and remote tasting rooms adopted as part of this ordinance.
-The report shall include, at a minimum:
+SECTION 31.
+A. The executive shall transmit a an efficacy evaluation report, proposed motion and proposed ordinance that evaluates the efficacy of the regulations for adult beverage businesses, including winery, brewery, distillery facilities, remote tasting rooms and nonconforming home occupations and home industries, adopted as part of this ordinance, and any recommended changes to the regulations and the rationale for those recommended changes.
+The efficacy evaluation report shall include, at a minimum:

-1. An evaluation of the effectiveness of the citation and civil fine structure in K.C.C.
-23.32.010 adopted for winery, brewery, distillery and remote tasting room uses as part of this ordinance, and a recommended citation and civil fine structure, if the evaluation finds that the current structure is not effective or could be modified to increase effectiveness;

-2. An evaluation of the impacts that urban uses within urban growth area have on rural character and adjacent rural areas outside the urban growth area, and recommendations for how to reduce impact of those urban uses;

-3. Analysis of product content requirement adopted as part of this ordinance for winery, brewery distillery facilities in the Agriculture zone.
-Include, at a minimum, an evaluation of requiring sixty percent of product content to be grown on-site, sixty percent of product content to be grown in Puget Sound Counties, or allowing these facilities as agricultural accessory uses in accordance with WAC 365-196-815, and a recommendation for how these facilities should be regulated in the Agriculture zone to comply with the requirements for agricultural production areas under the Growth Management Act; and
+1. A list of all adult beverage businesses with valid business licenses as of five years from the effective date of this ordinance;

+2. A list of adult beverage businesses permit applications submitted, reviewed and decided in the prior five years, including the date of original submittal, date of complete application, date and type of final decision whether approved or denied and categorization of typical conditions were applied;

+3. A list of all code enforcement complaints filed against adult beverage businesses over the prior five years, including the final resolution of resolved cases and the status of open cases; and

+4. An evaluation of and recommendations for changes to the following development conditions, if any, and the rationale for the proposed change or for maintaining the development condition as adopted by this ordinance:

+a.
+Citation and civil fine structure adopted in K.C.C.
+23.32.010 for adult beverage businesses;

+b.
+Parking requirements, including the minimum required and the maximum allowed;

+c.
+Hours of operation for tasting rooms associated with production facilities and remote tasting rooms;

+d.
+Temporary use permit criteria related to special events for adult beverage businesses, including the criteria for and minimum requirements of and obtaining a temporary use permit established in K.C.C.
+21A.32.100 and 21A.32.120, and the public notice requirements; and

+e.
+Product content requirement in the A zone, including the growth on-site requirements and the agricultural accessory use language adopted by this ordinance.

+B. This efficacy evaluation report shall have a public comment period in conjunction with that required for the final evaluation in section 28 of this ordinance.

-4. Analysis of winery, brewery, distillery facility I as interim use B. The report and proposed ordinance shall be transmitted to the council with a motion that should accept the report and a proposed ordinance making recommended code changes, concurrently with the final evaluations required in sections 29 and 31 of this ordinance, in the form of a paper original and an electronic copy to the clerk of the council, who shall retain the original and provide an electronic copy to all councilmembers, the council chief of staff and the lead staff for the local services, regional roads and bridges committee, or its successor.
+C. The efficacy evaluation report and proposed ordinance shall be transmitted to the council with a motion that should accept the report and a proposed ordinance making recommended code changes, concurrently with the final evaluations required in section 28 of this ordinance, in the form of a paper original and an electronic copy to the clerk of the council, who shall retain the original and provide an electronic copy to all councilmembers, the council chief of staff and the lead staff for the local services, regional roads and bridges committee, or its successor.

-SECTION 34.
+SECTION 32.
 Severability.
 If any provision of this ordinance or its application to any person or circumstance is held invalid, the remainder of the ordinance or the application of the provision to other persons or circumstances is not affected."